Women’s rights in Qatar are conflicting, and even contradictory sometimes. This helpful guide sheds light on the issue.

 Women in business

-Women in Qatar are free to open and run their own businesses.
-In fact, 6% of women in the country run their own companies; this rate is higher than any other Gulf country.
+Women in Qatar are free to open and run their own businesses, although few do so.
+According to World Bank data from 2018, 12.6% of businesses in Qatar are owned by women; in comparison to other Gulf countries, this rate is higher than the United Arab Emirates but lower than Saudi Arabia.
 Young women especially are building start-ups and investing in their ideas at an unprecedented rate.
 At the same time, free workshops, training sessions, incubators, and accelerators abound.
 It is an exciting time for women entrepreneurs on the peninsula!
 You can find more information about this in our guide to starting a business in Qatar.

 Financial and property rights